PapaPeskwo/nackademin-flashcards/LAN/Lektion 1 - Networking Fundamentals - Flashcards.md

 What is a multicast message?;; Sender to a specific group of recievers What is a broadcast message?;; Sender to everyone

 What are the 7 steps of the OSI model?
-(Start from the bottom) ?
+?
 1. Physical
 2. Data Link